Juniper/py-junos-eznc/README.md

 STATUS: ___WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT___

 A Python module that makes automating Junos devices over the NETCONF API "easy".
-The goal of the microframework is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.
-There are three basic "layers" to this module:
+The goal of this "microframework" is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.
+This module is not specifically tied to any version of Junos or any Junos product family.

+There are three basic "layers" to this module: Resources, Utilities, and RPC Metaprogramming

 #### Managing "Resources" as Abstractions